Thorinair/ThoriTrack-VRCFT-For-Valve-Index/guide/README.md

 Place the cameras into the round half-slots and tighten them using the `EyeRing_Camera` printed parts.
 There is one for each eye.
 Use 2x M2*6 Hex Head Screw to tighten.
 The final eyering assembly should look like on the image below.
 Do this for both left and right eyes.

+This is also the point at which you can attach the heatsinks to the cameras.
+This is not necessary from my experience, and will significantly lower the max IPD (by around 5 mm).
+However, if you feel like you want to do this, you can!

 ![Assembly 16](img/16.jpg?raw=true)

 Lay the two eyerings out on your work area and make note of how the camera cables are twisted in the image below.
 Make sure that they aren't tangled or anything like that.
 Plug in the LED wires into the V4 Lite board again.
 For convenience, the printed part also has small + symbols on it for wire orientation.